Mailbutler/dash_creator/README.md

 ## Usage

-Don't use charts with num_records for the moment

 In config/initializers you will find a dash_creator.rb file after having run the generator.
 In this initializer you can define several options used by the gem:
   - user_class: the name of the app's user model that will own the dashboards